Buddy Stewart

 Notes

-3. Cole was the ex-wife of colorful band manager and Tommy Dorsey associate Bullets Durgom. ↩︎
+3. Cole was reportedly the ex-wife of colorful band manager and Tommy Dorsey associate Bullets Durgom.
+On the marriage license, however, she claims to not have been previously married. ↩︎

 4. Eric Siday had been with Fred Waring’s orchestra.
 Not the typical place you’d expect to find a progressive jazz musician. ↩︎